anuragsati/PPA/dp-pp.md

+# many times in dp you can reduce space complexity if one row is dependent on previous row only

 # Problems that can be reduced to fibonacci
 	f[i] = f[i+1] + f[i+2]  ==	f[i] = f[i-1] + f[i-2]
 	...